Fast inspirals and the treatment of orbital resonances: Inspirals in Kerr Spacetime

 For the full form and derivation of these equations see Ref.~\cite{Lynch:2021ogr}.
 Note that an alternative form of these equations exist that are parametrized in terms of quasi-Keplerian angles \cite{Gair2011}.
 As that form is more computationally efficient, for our numerical comparisons we solve those equations instead and then convert to the Mino-time action angles after the fact.

 Before we can calculate inspirals, we first need a model for the secondary's four-acceleration.
 Creating an interpolated GSF model for generic Kerr inspirals is computationally unfeasible at this time, due to the cost of computing the generic Kerr self-force for a single point in the parameter space and the need to tile in three dimensions instead of two dimensions required for the equatorial and spherical cases (after fixing the spin of the primary to a single value).
 Instead we construct a self-force inspired toy model for generic orbits by combining our interpolated self-force models for eccentric \cite{Lynch:2021ogr} and spherical \cite{Lynch:2023gpu} orbits in such a way that we have radial and polar cross terms in the Fourier expansion of the force components which will give rise to resonant effects.
-The resulting model is an analytic expression in terms of $p,e,x,q_r,$ and $q_z$.
+The resulting model is an analytic expression in terms of $p,e,x,q_r,$ and $q_\theta$.
 Since one will need to compute derivatives of the equations of motion with respect to these variables, this model allows for analytic calculations for these derivatives which are computationally cheaper and more accurate than taking numerical derivatives.
 Further details on the model's construction can be found in~\ref{section:gen_Toy_Model}.

-We checked the size of resonant effects on the integrals of motion induced by the purely dissipative parts of the toy model at different orbital resonances and found that the effects are about an order of magnitude larger than what is reported in Ref.~\cite{Flanagan2012b} using GW flux calculations.
-This means our toy model will provide a very stringent test of our techniques for modelling transient resonances.
+We also compare the the size of resonant effects on the integrals of motion induced by the purely dissipative parts of the toy model at different orbital resonances and found that toy model produces qualitatively comparable behaviour to that observed in in Ref.~\cite{Flanagan:2012kg} using GW flux calculations.
+However, our model has a tendency to overestimate the effect of the lowest order resonance and underestimate higher order resonances.